🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 2. Word Representations

-• One-Hot Encoding: Simple but high-dimensional
+• One-Hot Encoding: simple but high-dimensional

-• Bag of Words: Frequency-based
+• Bag of Words: based on occurrence frequency

-• TF-IDF: Considers word importance
+• TF-IDF: accounts for word importance

-• N-grams: Word combinations
+• N-gram: word combinations

 3. Word Embeddings

-• Word2Vec: Learn from local co-occurrence
+• Word2Vec: learns from local co-occurrence

-• GloVe: Utilize global co-occurrence statistics
+• GloVe: leverages global co-occurrence statistics

-• FastText: Handle OOV with subword information
+• FastText: handles OOV using subword information

 4. Japanese NLP

-• MeCab: Fast morphological analysis
+• MeCab: fast morphological analysis

-• SudachiPy: Flexible split modes
+• SudachiPy: flexible segmentation modes

-• Unicode normalization and orthographic variation handling
+• Unicode normalization and handling spelling variation

 5. Basic NLP Tasks